Precision Measurement of $D_{s}^{*+}$-$D_{s}^{+}$ Mass Difference

-We also test on a series of upper limit values of the $\Delta M_s$ fit range between $0.158$ and $0.168$~\gevcc\ with a step of $2$~\mevcc\ to check the variation of fitted $\Delta m_{s}$.
+To check the stability of the result with respect to the $M(\gamma\gamma)$, $M_{\rm rec}(D_s^{*+})$ requirements and the upper limit value of the $\Delta M_s$ fit range, we perform alternative fits with a series of corresponding parameter values.
 All the results are consistent with our nominal result, and no systematic uncertainty is assigned.

-Moreover, since the momentum measurements of charged tracks depend on the stability of the magnetic field, we scale the momenta of the three charged tracks used for reconstructing $D_{(s)}^{+}$ by $+0.05\%$ for each data event to account for the change in the magnetic field.
-The distributions of the updated $D_{(s)}^{+}$ invariant masses from the new data show improved agreement with the inclusive MC samples, while the remeasured $\Delta m_s$ value is highly consistent with the nominal result with sub-1~\kevcc\ variation.
-Therefore, no systematic uncertainty on the track momentum scale is assigned.
-In addition, our measurement of $\Delta m_s$ separately for $D_s^{*+}$ and $D_s^{*-}$ yield results compatible within one standard deviation.
+Moreover, our measurement of $\Delta m_s$ separately for $D_s^{*+}$ and $D_s^{*-}$ yields results compatible within one standard deviation.
+We also test that $\Delta m_s$ value is not sensitive to slight fluctuations of the magnetic field.

-Table~\ref{tab:summary} shows all the contributing sources of the systematic uncertainty.
-Combining them in quadrature we find a total systematic uncertainty of 29.9~\kevcc\ for the $\Delta m_{s}$ measurement.
-The uncertainty due to limited knowledge on $\Delta m_+$ relies on external input from the PDG, and is considered separately.
+Combining all sources contributing to the systematic uncertainty in quadrature we find a total systematic uncertainty of 29.9~\kevcc\ for the $\Delta m_{s}$ measurement.
+A comprehensive table summarizing the systematic uncertainties is provided in the Supplementary material.
+The uncertainty due to limited study on $\Delta m_+$ relies on external input~\cite{pdg}, and is considered separately.